openproblems-bio/openproblems/openproblems/tasks/dimensionality_reduction/README.md

 ## The metrics

-* **Root mean square error**: the square root of the mean squared difference between Euclidean distances in the high-dimensional data and distances in the dimension-reduced data, invariant to scalar multiplication. *RMSE* computes high-dimensional distances in Euclidean space, while *RMSE (spectral)* computes [diffusion distances](http://dx.doi.org/10.1016/j.acha.2006.04.006) (i.e. Euclidean
+* **Root mean square error**: the square root of the mean squared difference between ground truth distances in the high-dimensional data and Euclidean distances in the dimension-reduced data, invariant to scalar multiplication. *RMSE* computes high-dimensional distances in Euclidean space, while *RMSE (spectral)* computes [diffusion distances](http://dx.doi.org/10.1016/j.acha.2006.04.006) (i.e. Euclidean